 Providing timely and robust data in the areas of self-harm and mental health to inform interventions, patterns and at-risk populations.

-Alcohol and other drugs stats
+Alcohol and other drug statistics and mapping

 Google for Social Good - Using Artificial Intelligence (AI)